secretstartups/handbook/architecture/scalability/index.html.md

 **Scalability is a strategic practice**.
 We need

-*  A framework to evaluate decisions in context
+*  A framework to evaluate technical scalability-related decisions in context
-* Best practices guidelines to lead our scalability design
+* Best practices guidelines to lead our scalability design and implementation